Langholm in 1915

 Langholm‘s Old Town grew out of a settlement dating back to the 1400s.
 Its New Town was developed by major landowner Henry Scott, 3rd Duke of Buccleuch, in the late 1700s.
 They are separated by the River Esk which flows south to the Solway Firth near Carlisle.

-The Esk Valley (or ‘Eskdale’) has produced some remarkable pioneers in numerous fields, as natives, emigres, descendants or residents:
+The Esk Valley (or ‘Eskdale’) has produced some remarkable pioneering individuals and organisations in numerous fields:

 Pre-1915